viswanath27/rag/kg_rag/docs/md_files/graphrag.md

 Relationship extraction will mainly look for the relation ships between these entities.
 Above both steps should be performed in an best way to get the great results.

 ### Knowledge Graph Generation
+This is the stage where we are creating the knowledge graph using the above 2 important steps, Entity extraction and Relationship extraction.
 ### Community Detection
+This more of idetifying the communities which are more related.

 ### Heirarchial Community Structure
+There will be heirarchial communities which are established and these communities provide the relation between the informaiton

 ### Community Levels
 * Root Level C0